PI-Space/Backend-Roadmap-2024/README.md

 6. Dive Into More Computer Science Essentials & Basics
 7. Write Great Software
 ___
-## 1. Computer Science Essentials & Basics
+## 1. Computer Science Essentials & Basics - Entry Level

 #### Notes:
 _1. Don't study this section sequentially, study all topics altogether at the same time._